Diddy Confirms Will Smith and Chris Rock Made Amends

 Diddy was the first presenter to hit the stage following Will Smith slapping Chris Rock at the 2022 Oscars.
-Diddy stated they would fix the issue like a family at The Gold Party after the ceremony, he later revealed to Page Six that it was solved at the Vanity Fair event.
+Diddy stated they would fix the issue like a family at The Gold Party after the ceremony.
+Page Six would report the next morning that it was solved at the Vanity Fair event.

 “That’s not a problem.
 That’s over.
 I can confirm that,” Diddy said.
 “It’s all love, they’re brothers.”